Corfu: 19th century

 By the 1797 Treaty of Campo Formio, Corfu was ceded to the French, who occupied it for two years as the département of Corcyre, until they were expelled by a joint Russian-Ottoman squadron under Admiral Ushakov.
 For a short time it became the capital of a self-governing federation of the Heptanesos ("Seven Islands"), under Ottoman suzerainty; in 1807 after the Treaty of Tilsit its faction-ridden government was again replaced by a French administration under governor François-Xavier Donzelot, and in 1809 it was besieged in vain by a British Royal Navy fleet, which had captured all the other Ionian islands.

 Following the final defeat of Napoleon at the Battle of Waterloo, the Ionian Islands became a protectorate of the United Kingdom by the Treaty of Paris of 5 November 1815 as the United States of the Ionian Islands.
 Corfu became the seat of the British Lord High Commissioner of the Ionian Islands.
-The period of British rule led to investment in new roads, an improved water supply system, and the expansion of the Ionian Academy into a university.
-During this period the Greek language became official.
+The population of the island was 66,000 by 1848.The period of British rule led to investment in new roads, an improved water supply system, and the expansion of the Ionian Academy into a university.
+During this period the Greek language became the official language.

 Following a plebiscite the Second National Assembly of the Greeks at Athens elected a new king, Prince Wilhelm (William) of Denmark, who took the name George I and brought with him the Ionian Islands as a coronation gift from Britain.
 On 29 March 1864, the United Kingdom, Greece, France and Russia signed the Treaty of London, pledging the transfer of sovereignty to Greece upon ratification.
 Thus, on 21 May, by proclamation of the Lord High Commissioner, the Ionian Islands were united with Greece.

+In 1891, an anti-Semitic pogrom took place following a case of blood libel, and riots ensued.

+As of May 1891, arson attempts had been unsuccessful and the British Parliament could not answer a question about whether some people had died.

+Part of the Jewish population chose to leave the island, mainly for Thessaloniki, the Ottoman territories being more welcoming.
+Albert Cohen's family left in 1900 and settled in Marseille.